joshuafuller/takserver-install/README.md

 Web admin can be reached at https://DOMAIN:8446

+> **NOTE FOR UBUNTU FIREWALL**

+If using ubuntu wth a gui or firewall enabled (ufw is default in 20.04 and typically enabled on VPS's).
+UFW status can be verified by command:

+    sudo ufw status

+If enabled add following ports at minimum for external access:

+    sudo ufw allow 8446/tcp #certificate enrollment port sudo ufw allow 8089/tcp #TAK TLS connector sudo ufw allow 22/tcp #SSH access to machine

 ## 4. End User Device Certificate Enrollment
 ### 4.1 ATAK (Android)
 When attempting to connect to the takserver with certificate enrollment, you can "add a server" in ATAK or use the Quick Connect feature.
 If using the "add server", the following information will be needed: